Embolization of Brain Aneurysms and Arteriovenous Malformations/Fistulas

 Devices to monitor your heart rate and blood pressure will be attached to your body.

 You may feel slight pressure when the catheter is inserted, but no serious discomfort.

-If you were treated for an aneurysm that had not yet ruptured, you should be able to resume your daily activities after 24 hours.
+If you were treated for an aneurysm or AVM that had not yet caused an acute problem, you should be able to resume your daily activities after 24 hours.

-If you were treated for a ruptured aneurysm, you may experience mild nausea and a low-grade fever following your procedure.
+If you were treated for a ruptured aneurysm or AVM, you may experience mild nausea and a low-grade fever following your procedure.
 Headaches may last from seven days to six months.
 You may be prescribed aspirin or blood thinners.

 Recovery time varies by patient and depends on the amount of the brain injury caused by bleeding from the ruptured aneurysm.
 Most people are able to care for themselves within 10 days to six months following this embolization procedure.
 Many patients return to work after one month and begin driving three months later.

 Who interprets the results and how do I get them?

 The interventional neuroradiologist will evaluate your procedure and results and coordinate appropriate follow-up care with your primary care physician.

 - Using detachable coils, stents and flow diverters to close off an aneurysm is effective in prolonging life and relieving symptoms.